sommerss/compsci/_posts/2022-08-23-Test-Posts.md

 task list:
-hello python notebook little quiz (show proof of changes so dont just copy directly) post bash notebook with proof of capabilities change blog site to be more like blog see additional:
+hello python notebook little quiz (show proof of changes so dont just copy directly)(3-5 questions) post bash notebook with proof of capabilities change blog site to be more like blog see additional: